stakater/stakater-docs/docs/content/sre/tronador/tronador_config.md

 - If namespace is set in any resource, Tronador will ignore it and only deploy the resource to the relevant namespace (see mappings section above).
 - Tronador will only apply resources from the TronadorConfig CR present in the operator Namespace, and named `tronador-config`.
 - TronadorConfig points to default `admin` ClusterRole of OpenShift; all the namespaced resources allowed by that ClusterRole will be applied in the Namespaces.
+- The Secrets mentioned under `mappings.authSecret` and `mappings.imagePullSecret` will only be created in the relevant Environments' namespaces, and not in any other namespaces.
+The relevant Environments are those that are based on the repositories mentioned in `mappings.repos`.